Unveiling horizons in quantum critical collapse: Remarks on approaches based on canonical quantization

-The discussion underscores the conceptual ambiguities that still surround quantum effects in critical collapse, and highlights the main strength of the path integral formulation: the choice of state is derived from first principles, with calculations fully established at the level of the semiclassical Einstein equation.
+Overall, this discussion illustrates that several conceptual points about quantum effects in critical collapse remain subtle, and it also highlights a practical advantage of the path integral formulation: the choice of state is fixed by explicit physical criteria, and the calculation is carried out directly at the level of the semiclassical Einstein equation.

 \end{appendix}